Azure/iotedge-eflow/debugging/README.md

 7)	Click **Show All Files** icon as below; a **.env** file should be displayed under the Edge project, named as your VS solution.
 Open the .env file to input credentials for your registry.
 These credentials will be used by IoT Edge runtime to pull/push module Images after deployment.
 If the .env file is not created, go to the project folder, and make sure it’s not being hidden.

 8) **OPTIONAL: Build the module using moby-engine running inside the EFLOW VM**

+      This step is **optional** is you have Docker Desktop installed.
+If you do not have Docker Desktop, you will have to use the moby-engine from the EFLOW VM, hence this step is **required**.

       1) Open the Docker port inside the EFLOW VM.
 Using an elevated PowerShell session, run the following command: